mazadegan/snc2fst/README.md

 ## Performance tips

 - Keep `|V|` and `|P|` small; arc count scales as `(1 + 3^|P|) * 3^|V|`.
-- Use `--max-arcs` to prevent accidental blow‑ups.
-- If you hit the arc limit, reduce features or raise the arc limit.
+- If you hit the arc limit, reduce features or raise the arc limit using `--max-arcs`.

 ## Troubleshooting